 “Sure,” J.B. agreed, thinking how bizarre it was that he was falling back into the patterns of childhood.
 He’d spent the last three months learning how to fly bombing runs to blow Hitler off the map, and here he was eating cookies with milk at the kitchen table as if he’d just come home from grade school.

-In the following excerpt from Leonidas of Sparta: A Boy of the Agoge the objective is simply making a distant, very different society seem less strange by reminding the reader of common experiences like a stand-up snack.
+the objective is simply making a distant, very different society seem less strange by reminding the reader of common experiences like a stand-up snack.

 In the final two examples below, food is a means of telling the reader about life in Nazi Germany.
-Both are from An Obsolete Honor.
+Both are from An Obsolete Honor

-Also from An Obsolete Honor:
+Also from An Obsolete Honor

 Their coffee and cake arrived, heavily laden with whipped cream.
 Marianne exclaimed in surprise: you needed extra ration cards for cream of any kind.
 Kessler looked a little embarrassed, but admitted, “We could never have it as children; I just can’t get enough now that I can afford it.”